Dovgalyuk/BackspaceInvaders/README.md

 * RIGHT - 12
 * FIRE - 13

+The display is logically split into two parts with separate controllers.
-Lower part of display is connected through upper one as follows:
+Lower part of display is connected through the upper one with the cable as follows:
 ```
 LLLLUUUU
 LLLLUUUU
 ```
-This is logically 128x32 display.
+Therefore this is logically 128x32 display.
+Arduino shifts 128 pixels into display registers at every iteration.